cmda-bt/pt-course-19-20/readme.md

 ## Privacy

-GDPR and the [Privacy statement of our university][privacy] (which describes how we use your personal data and what your rights are) ensure the confidentiality of student records.
+GDPR and the [Privacy statement of our university][privacy] ensure the confidentiality of student records.

-An important part of the educational experience of becoming a web developer is to exit the walled garden that is education and to participate, collaborate, and join the conversation that is happening around the work field on the internet.
+An important part of the educational experience of becoming a web developer is to exit the walled garden that is education and to participate, collaborate, and join the conversation happening around you on the internet.
 Which is what we’ll do in this course.

 Students are sometimes reluctant to share work online as they are afraid of negative feedback.
 Typically though, poor quality work is ignored rather than ridiculed (in fact, most work is ignored).
 Good work in a course like this is instead used by students to land future job offers, and the experience of collaborating online often provides a positive transformative experience.

 ## Semester